 The holidays are here already so what do you do about childcare?

-It’s here already.
+Easter is here already.
 You blink after Christmas and Easter arrives.
-If you are still dealing with the every day struggles of work and life and were drifting along ignoring the chocolate eggs in the supermarket and hot cross buns on sale since January, Easter may come as a bit of a surprise.
+If you are still dealing with the everyday struggles of work and life and were drifting along ignoring the chocolate eggs in the supermarket and hot cross buns on sale since January, Easter may come as a bit of a surprise.
 Unless, of course, you’ve spent the last couple of weeks making last-minute Easter bonnets and painting boiled eggs for school competitions…

-For kids Easter might spell chocolate and fun, even if for the older ones the holidays are packed with homework and revision, but for parents it can be a headache trying to organise childcare or entertain the kids.
+For kids Easter might spell sweet things, even if for the older ones the holidays are packed with exam revision, but for parents it can be difficult trying to organise childcare.
 What can you do to cover those two weeks without spending a small fortune? workingmums.co.uk has some tips.

-Check our your local authority to find out about activities in your area and holiday schemes [this should be on their website under Children and Families].
+Check our your local authority to find out about activities in your area and holiday schemes [this should be on their website under Children and Families] as well as support for children on free school meals.
 Your school may also have details of holiday playschemes run by local leisure centres or your school may host some.
-Organisations like the FA run some holiday schemes.
 Cost and availability can be a big challenge, however, depending on where you live.